-Bosnia and Herzegovina and Croatia: The issue of radioactive waste center6.
-April 2020. / SEE Energy News
+Bosnia and Herzegovina and Croatia: The issue of radioactive waste center, SEE Energy News

 Croatian plan to build a radioactive waste management center at Trgovska Gora, less than a kilometer away from border with BiH, is unacceptable, Stasa Kotarac Bosnian Minister of Foreign Trade and Economic Relations said to Croatia’s Ambassador to Bosnia and Herzegovina Ivan Sabolic.

 Earlier this week, the fund for financing the decommissioning of nuclear power plant Krsko and the disposal of its radioactive waste said that it had received the approval from the Ministry of Environment and Energy for the use of former army barracks at Trgovska Gora for establishment of a radioactive waste management center.
 The fund also said that it will develop an environmental impact study before applying for any permits.